-Experts recently established a new set of guidelines to determine the quality and nutritional value of dietary carbohydrates.
+Experts established a new set of guidelines to determine the quality and nutritional value of carbohydrates.

-Carbohydrates are found in all sorts of foods, including fruits, vegetables, legumes, and grains, among others.
-Some carbohydrates, such as starches and simple sugars, are broken down into glucose and used as the body’s primary fuel sources.
+Carbohydrates are found in all sorts of foods including fruits, vegetables, legumes, and grains, among others.
+Carbohydrates are broken down into simple sugars like glucose to often be used as the brain and body’s primary fuel source.
 Dietary fiber is also a carbohydrate, but it is not digested; instead, it stimulates movement throughout the intestines and helps feed the good bacteria in the gut.1

 However, not all carbohydrates are created equal, and some sources are more nutrient-dense than others.
-For example, refined sugars and refined grains are often considered less nutritious than fruits, vegetables, legumes, and whole grains.3 Assessing the nutritional value of carbohydrates is often based on the content of two nutrients: simple sugars and dietary fiber.4,5 Although these are valuable metrics, these foods contain many other vitamins, minerals, and macronutrients, and these important factors might not be accounted for with this approach.
+For example, refined sugars and grains are often considered less nutritious than fruits, vegetables, legumes, and whole grains.3 Assessing the nutritional value of carbohydrates is often based on the content of simple sugars and the amount of fiber found in a food.4,5 Although these are valuable metrics, foods contain vitamins, minerals, and other macronutrients; each of these are important factors that might not be accounted for with this approach.

 The second set of guidelines is the CFQS-5; this evaluates all components of the CFQS-4 as well as the food’s content of whole grains.
 The guidelines recommend that the food contains more than 25g of whole grains in every 100g of dry weight.
 For this model, carbohydrate-containing foods are ranked on a scale of 0-5, where one point is obtained for meeting the nutritional guideline for each nutrient.